Dan232023/FinnBazaar/README.md

 - give ratings to seller
 - browse products within specific categories
 - add countries (delivery to and from)
-- auction: seller can create new auction (provide starting price and end date)
+- auction: seller can create an auction (provide starting price and end date)
+- ...